 PowerPoint is a ubiquitous presentation program that also works great as a simple drawing program.
-We have already done an extensive series of tutorials on shapes, and in this tutorial you will learn how to use simple techniques already explained in other tutorials to draw a shopping bag in PowerPoint 2013.
-No, you need not go back to those older tutorials since most concepts are drop-dead easy – yet if you want to know more, we have linked to all technique tutorials in the relevant parts of this page.
+We have already done an extensive series of tutorials on shapes, and in this tutorial, you will learn how to use simple techniques already explained in other tutorials to draw a shopping bag in PowerPoint 2013 for Windows.
+No, you need not go back to those older tutorials since most concepts are drop-dead easy.
+Yet, if you want to know more, we have linked to all technique tutorials in the relevant parts of this page.
 So let’s start creating our shopping bag!

 Figure 1: Trapezoid shape selected within Shapes drop-down gallery